Sunak to sign new Rwanda treaty after Supreme Court rules his plan unlawful

 “We have been working with Rwanda to build capacity and amend agreements with Rwanda to make clear that those sent there cannot be sent to another country than the UK,” he said.

+The Home Secretary told former prime minister Theresa May she made an “incredibly important point” when she said the ruling on Rwanda came “regardless of the ECHR”.

+Mr Sunak told Rwandan president Paul Kagame in a call that he remains firmly committed to their asylum partnership.

-Boris Johnson urged Mr Sunak to change the law to designate Rwanda a “safe” country, arguing it is the “only one way to end the legal blockade on Rwanda”.
+Boris Johnson urged the Prime Minister to change the law to designate Rwanda a “safe” country, arguing it is the “only one way to end the legal blockade on Rwanda”.

 Mr Sunak will hold a Downing Street press conference on Wednesday afternoon as his more hardline MPs grow increasingly frustrated at his leadership.